bahari/USDX-EX-RADIO/README.md

 Further practical test for the LPF section are check and tested by using NanoVNA.
 My 7 elements LPF are not very sharp in suppressing the harmonics because of the low quality capacitor and toroid used, but the characteristics as predicted from simulation software are still in accepted level.

 Furthermore the final LPF stage will further suppressed the harmonics after the RF PA stage.
+RF harmonics was test and measured by using spectrum analyzer.
+I used the TinySA as a main spectrum analyzer with a 100W 30dB attenuator.

 # Brief Information - Control MCU